 Watch this video for a brief introduction on Healthwatch Cornwall.

-Our vision is to inspire positive change in Cornwall’s health and social care through effective public engagement.
+Our vision: to inspire positive change in Cornwall’s health and social care through effective public engagement.

-Our mission is to make sure people’s views are heard at the heart of Cornwall’s health and social care.
+Our mission: make sure people’s views are heard at the heart of Cornwall’s health and social care.

 - Gathering views and understanding the experiences of patients and the public and making them known to commissioners and providers

 - Engaging with diverse communities to enable everyone’s opinion to be heard

 - Supporting volunteers to make an active contribution